pmjones/adr/README.md

 EBI is in part an alternative to MVC where the core application elements and behaviors, represented by _Interactor_ and _Entity_ objects, is separated from the incoming and outgoing data streams by a _Boundary_.
 This has the effect of cleanly separating the application itself from the details of the input and output mechanisms, so that the core behaviors are never dependent on any particular element of the receiving and delivery systems.
 There is a great deal more to EBI architectures, such as "use cases" and "roles".

 I confess to being unfamiliar with EBI, and so that description may be incorrect in whole or in part.
 It occurs to me from my limited reading that EBI may better describe domain interactions rather than MVC architectural patters.
+If the above description is accurate, it appears that ADR maps only roughly to EBI:

-If the above description is accurate, though, it appears that ADR maps only roughly to EBI:
+-  the ADR _Action_ and _Responder_ elements may represent a web-specific EBI _Boundary_

--  the ADR _Action_ and _Responder_ elements represent a web-specific EBI _Boundary_
+- the ADR _Domain_ element may represent an EBI _Interactor_ element, encapsulating or otherwise hiding the EBI _Entity_ elements from the ADR _Action_.

-- the ADR _Domain_ element represents an EBI _Interactor_ element, encapsulating or otherwise hiding the EBI _Entity_ elements from the ADR _Action_.
+Alternatively, in ports-and-adapters or hexagonal architecture terms, it may be reasonable to think of the _Action_ as a "port" through which an EBI _Boundary_ is invoked as part of the ADR _Domain_.
+Finally, the _Responder_ could be seen as an "adapter" back through which the application data is returned.

-The fact that ADR is a web-specific pattern, and EBI is general-purpose, makes me think that ADR might be considered subordinate to or a subset of EBI, as it is described above.
+Regardless, it does not appear that ADR is a direct replacement for EBI.
+It seems more likely that they are complements to each other.

 ### DCI (Data-Context-Interaction)